CIS565-Fall-2021/Project3-CUDA-Path-Tracer/README.md

 | Registers (```regsPerMultiprocessor```): 32-bit registers available per multiprocessor | 65536                                     |
 | Shared memory (```sharedMemPerMultiprocessor```): Shared memory available per multiprocessor in bytes | 102400 bytes                              |

+Bug

+1. read access violation when using thrust::remove_if.
+Fix: use thrust::device as the first parameter to indicate the correct execution policy because dev_paths is in device memory